 At 4 am, you find yourself staring at the clock, worrying about the sleep you’re not getting…And what it might be doing to your health.

+As work and technology get more tangled into our personal lives, sleep time is sacrificed to make everything else fit.
 And the more sleep we give away, the more we worry about not getting enough.
 Sadly, thinking and worrying about sleep is the fastest route to insomnia, not a good night’s sleep.

 Sleep is a nightly event, not a task

 There are a million reasons why we’re not sleeping well.
 If any of these sleep saboteurs have taken up residence in your life, time to put up the eviction notice.

 Humans sleep at night for a reason.
 During sleep, your body produces a hormone called melatonin, which makes you feel sleepy and lowers your body temperature for more comfortable sleep.
 Whether it’s sunlight, a bright alarm clock or your smart phone beside your bed – too much light is a problem.
 Fast fix.
 Learn more about the best lighting for your bedroom.

 Our bodies naturally cool as we sleep.
 Ever tried to fall asleep on a hot summer night?
 It goes against that cooling down process our bodies need to deliver a healthy night’s sleep.
 Bedroom temperature can be the difference between a sound night of sleep and a fitful night that leaves you tired the next day.
 Fast fix.
 Crack open your window or place a fan beside your bed.
 Just be sure the fan’s not pointed directly at you – being too cold can affect sleep just as much as being too warm.